Iron Pony Adventure Park in Chincoteague Island

 - The City Foxes: Wine Bar and Market opened February in Waynesboro.
 The locally owned Wine Bar + Market focuses on Virginia wines, food, and products.

 - 1835 Smokehouse, a one-of-a-kind BBQ joint located in an early 1800’s log cabin, opened fall 2021 in Elkton.

 Southwest Virginia – Blue Ridge Highlands and Heart of Appalachia

-- 404 Cafe & Creamery, serving hand dipped ice cream, coffee, baked goods, and light lunch fare will open in Big Stone Gap in early 2022.
+- 404 Cafe & Creamery, serving hand dipped ice cream, coffee, baked goods, and light lunch fare opened in Big Stone Gap in early 2022.

 - Michael Waltrip Brewing Company opened its taproom in Bristol in fall 2021.

 - Blue Ridge Discover Center opens summer 2022 at its new campus in Troutdale, Smyth County.
 The family-friendly center is your gateway to the Mount Rogers National Recreation Area, with ADA-compliant walking trails through the restored wetlands area, and interpretive programs for all ages.

 - The Back of the Dragon, Virginia’s only designated motorcycle route and the premier riding road on the East Coast, has new improvements, including new, motorcycle-friendly lodging on the Smyth County side, new scenic overlook at Hungry Mother State Park completed fall 2021, and new Back of the Dragon Welcome Center in Tazewell.